Why Turkuaz?

 The Universal Energy of Turquoise

 Across geography, mythology and time, turquoise has carried remarkably consistent meanings.
-Cultures may disagree on countless things, yet they agree on this stone.
+Cultures may disagree on countless things, yet many agree on the calming and protective properties in this stone.

 Protection